On this page

-- carefully calculate the lowest possible cost at which you can offer your product or service to effectively undercut the competition and still make a reasonable profit
+- carefully calculate the lowest possible cost at which you can offer your product or service to effectively undercut the competition – while still making a reasonable profit

 - consider external factors such as fuel costs or outsourced provider's performance

-- conduct market research to find out the current prevailing retail price of your particular product or service to establish a starting point for analysis
+- conduct market research to find out the current prevailing retail price of your particular product or service and establish a starting point for analysis

-- consider factors such as customer geographical location or demographic characteristics help to identify the likely cause of any significant price differentials.
+- consider factors such as customer geographical location or demographic characteristics which helps to identify the likely cause of any significant price differentials.